Tympanometry : A Middle Ear Test And its Purpose, Risks & Procedure

 - Normal movement of conduction bone and eardrum

-This test can be performed on both adults and infants since no risk is involved in it.
+Both adults and children can use this test since there is no risk in it.
 Even if the results are normal it can provide information regarding fluid or any middle ear concerns.
 Presence of fluid in middle ear space may not allow movement of eardrum and transmission of sound.
-The condition is temporary and can be treated medically.
 This condition may not require the use of hearing aid to correct the hearing loss but must consult a physician.

 Normal pressure in the middle ear varies from +50 to -150 deca pascals (daPa).
 Decapascals is the measurement unit of air pressure.